sleevezipper/hass-workstation-service/README.md

 ## Commands

 Commands can be used to trigger certain things on the client.
+For each command, a switch will be available in Home Assistant.
+Turning on the switch fires the command on the client and it will turn the switch off when it's done.
+Turning it off will cancel thje running command.

+### ShutdownCommand

+This command shuts down the computer immediately.
+It runs `shutdown /s`.

+### RestartCommand

+This command restarts the computer immediately.
+It runs `shutdown /r`.

+### LogOffCommand

+This command logs off the current user.
+It runs `shutdown /l`.

 ### CustomCommand